This Threat Intelligence guide will provide you with a high-level understanding of the different types of threat intelligence.

 Dive in and learn how to enhance your security operations with threat intelligence.

 What is Threat Intelligence?

-The typical Threat Intelligence vendor comes in two flavors: Two Categories.
-Enrichment feeds and Intelligence Provider.
+The typical Threat Intelligence vendor comes in two flavors: Enrichment Feeds and Intelligence Providers.

-Intelligence provider’s collect information from multiple sources on threat actors and provides the information.
+Intelligence providers collect information from multiple sources on threat actors and provide the information.
 Advanced intelligence providers employ machine learning to consolidate large amounts of data.
-Integrations into existing cyber security tools, and human analysis for detailed reports are both typical in advanced intelligence providers.

 Threat Intelligence Platforms